-This super light and decadent chocolate cake is smothered in a creamy and healthy coconut pecan frosting, and is the perfect size for two!
+This super light and decadent German Chocolate Cake is smothered in a creamy and healthy coconut pecan frosting, and is the perfect size for two!

 I actually never had German Chocolate Cake until a few weeks ago when there was a sample of it at the grocery store.
 And who doesn’t love a good grocery store sample!?
 I usually pick my grocery store based on which one has the best samples.
 Is that too crazy??
 I’m going to say no for my own sanity’s sake.
 And also, because had I not gone to this particular grocery store on that particular day, I still wouldn’t know how amazing chocolate cake with pecan coconut frosting could be!
 And that making it without any oil, butter, or refined flour could make it even better!